dominicrico/ponyhof_jobmanager/README.md

 # Ponyhof Job Manager
-Job manager for admins and bosses.
+Job/Gang manager for admins and (gang) bosses.

 ## Features
 **Admin**
-- Manage bosses and jobs
+- Manage Bosses and Jobs
 - Multilanguage

 **Boss**
-- Hire and fire employees
+- Hire and Fire employees
-- Salary management
+- Salary Management
+- JobGrad Management
-- Promote and degrade employees
+- Promote and Degrade employees/members

-**Employees**
+**Employees / Members**
-- Get on or off duty at any job
+- Get On or Off Duty at any job (not for gangs)
-- Receive salary
+- Receive Salary

 **UI**
-- Extends ui with job name and grade
+- Extends UI with Job/Gang Name and Grade

 ## Requirements